Academic literature on the topic 'National Child Labour Project (India)'

 1

 Employment, India Ministry of Labour and.
 Policy and programme for the rehabilitation of working children & manual for the implementation of national child labour projects.
-New Delhi: Government of India, Ministry of Labour & Employment, 2006.
+Government of India, Ministry of Labour & Employment, 2006.

 Find full text